Geometric contribution to adiabatic amplification in non-Hermitian systems: Models

 which is a symmetric non-Hermitian matrix.
 According to the general discussion given in Sec.~\ref{sec:reciprocal}, the adiabatic amplification factor is then simply given by $\sqrt{K_T/K_0}$, where $K_T$ and $K_0$ are the Petermann factors at the final and initial points of the path in parameter space.

 Let us numerically confirm this prediction by choosing several different paths in the $\delta$-$J$ plane.
-In Fig.~\ref{fig:twolevel} we fix $\Delta = 0$ and change $(\delta, J)$ from $(1,5)$ to $(3,5)$ along three different paths, which we traverse with a constant speed over a time interval $T=10$.
-We see that, while the detailed time dependence of the norm of the state vector during the adiabatic change does depend on the particular path one chooses, they all converge to the same value, which is nothing but $\sqrt{K_T/K_0}$.
+In Fig.~\ref{fig:twolevel} we fix $\Delta = 0$ and we change $(\delta, J)$ from $(1,5)$ to $(3,5)$ along three different paths, which we traverse with a constant speed over a time interval $T=10$.
+We see that, while the detailed time dependence of the norm of the state vector during the adiabatic change does depend on the particular path one chooses, they all converge to the same value, which is simply $\sqrt{K_T/K_0}$.
+We note that small oscillations observed for the middle (blue) line of the left panel of Fig.~\ref{fig:twolevel} are due to the non-adiabaticity of the process; if we make the time interval $T$ larger, the oscillation goes away.